cozyGarage/resume_engine/BUILDING.md

 1. HackMyResume sources live in the [`/src`][src] folder.

-2. When you're ready to submit your changes, run `bun run test` to run the HMR test suite in Bun.
-You can run `bunx grunt test` as a compatibility check or `npm run test:node` for the Node fallback.
-After a short transition period and several successful Bun-first CI runs (3+), Grunt will be removed and `bunx grunt test` will no longer be required.
+4. When you're ready to submit your changes, run `bun run test` to run the HMR test suite (Bun-first).
+Use `bunx grunt test` or `npm run test:node` as fallback compatibility checks if needed.
+After a short transition period and 3+ successful Bun-first CI runs, Grunt may be removed and contributors should run `HMR_NOW=2018-01-01 bun run test` locally before submitting GitHub PRs.

 Caching in CI
 -------------